Urea: History

-"I must tell you that I can make urea without the use of kidneys, either man or dog.
-Ammonium cyanate is urea."

 In fact, his second sentence was incorrect.
 Ammonium cyanate [NH4]+[OCN]- and urea CO(NH2)2 are two different chemicals with the same empirical formula CON2H4, which are in chemical equilibrium heavily favoring urea under standard conditions.
 Regardless, with his discovery, Wöhler secured a place among the pioneers of organic chemistry.

+Uremic frost was first described in 1865 by Harald Hirschsprung, the first Danish pediatrician in 1870 who also described the disease that carries his name in 1886.
+Uremic frost has become rare since the advent of dialysis.
+It is the classical pre-dialysis era description of crystallized urea deposits over the skin of patients with prolonged kidney failure and severe uremia.

 Historical preparation

 Urea was first noticed by Herman Boerhaave in the early 18th century from evaporates of urine.
 In 1773, Hilaire Rouelle obtained crystals containing urea from human urine by evaporating it and treating it with alcohol in successive filtrations.
 This method was aided by Carl Wilhelm Scheele's discovery that urine treated by concentrated nitric acid precipitated crystals.
 Antoine François, comte de Fourcroy and Louis Nicolas Vauquelin discovered in 1799 that the nitrated crystals were identical to Rouelle's substance and invented the term "urea."
 Berzelius made further improvements to its purification and finally William Prout, in 1817, succeeded in obtaining and determining the chemical composition of the pure substance.
 In the evolved procedure, urea was precipitated as urea nitrate by adding strong nitric acid to urine.
 To purify the resulting crystals, they were dissolved in boiling water with charcoal and filtered.
 After cooling, pure crystals of urea nitrate form.
 To reconstitute the urea from the nitrate, the crystals are dissolved in warm water, and barium carbonate added.
 The water is then evaporated and anhydrous alcohol added to extract the urea.
 This solution is drained off and evaporated, leaving pure urea.